ag035/amyguan-dataviz-portfolio/README.md

 ## AI acknowledgements
 _If you used AI to help you complete this assignment (within the parameters of the instruction and course guidelines), detail your use of AI for this assignment here._
+1. I used ChatGPT to resize the image of In-class Dataviz #1.